Eastern Area Health Education Center (AHEC)

 About the AHEC Program

-The purpose of the AHEC Program is to develop and enhance education and training networks within communities, academic institutions, and community-based organizations with the goal of enhancing health equity and reducing health disparities among underserved populations through team and community based experiential education and strategic partnerships.
+The purpose of the AHEC Program is to develop and enhance education and training networks within communities, academic institutions, and community-based organizations through team and community based experiential education and strategic partnerships.

 Through the program, Healthy Acadia works with partners across eastern Maine to offer community-based learning experiences for middle, high school, and collegiate students and health professionals.
-In turn, these networks seek to increase diversity among health professionals, broaden the distribution of the health workforce, enhance health care quality, and improve health care delivery to rural and underserved areas and populations.
+In turn, these networks seek to increase the number of health professionals, broaden the distribution of the health workforce, enhance health care quality, and improve health care delivery to rural and medically underserved areas and populations.

 AHEC partners work together to:

-• Create rural health immersion opportunities for health professions students to learn more about rural and underserved communities, including:
+Create rural health immersion opportunities for health professions students to learn more about rural and medically underserved communities, including:

 For more information about AHEC opportunities and programs, contact Maria Donahue by email at maria@healthyacadia.org or by phone at (207) 667-7171.